A simple vegan sesame cheese, dare I say raw vegan, made from sesame seeds, nutritional yeast, apple cider vinegar, and agar agar.

 - Simmer 1 cup water or non-dairy milk and agar agar flakes for about 5 minutes.
 Let cool for another 5 minutes.

-- Blend together the sesame seed and agar agar mixture.
+- Blend together the sesame seed, apple cider vinegar and agar agar mixture.

 - Hand mix in your spices and herbs.